agmsoftware/projectapp/README.md

 # ProjectApp
 Codeigniter HMVC for Multi Projects

-these folders are combining source code from internet and the modules folder separate apps. it could be setup differently for each app
+these Codeigniter folders are combining source code from internet and the modules folder separates the apps. it could be setup differently for each of them

 # config
 You have to edit some config